Mar 03, 2022

 Don’t be afraid to show some mixed reviews as it only proves your business’ integrity, as there is no such thing as a perfect brand.

 You can utilize different types of user review formats to showcase people’s opinions on your products.
-The most common one is the star-rating system, which gives a general perspective of your brand’s quality to potential customers.
+The star-rating system is the most common one, which gives a general perspective of your brand’s quality to potential customers.

 When you’re collecting user reviews, it may benefit you to gather information about customers’ backgrounds, like age, gender, and product usage.
 Besides enhancing credibility, the information can provide better insight into your target customers.

-For example, two sport watch users may use the product for different activities – one for swimming and the other for running.
-The swimmer could find that the the watch isn’t a good pick for diving while it’s perfect for a runner.
+For example, a couple of sport watch users may use the product for different activities – one for swimming and the other for running.
+The swimmer could find that the watch isn’t a good pick for diving while it’s perfect for a runner.

 If your product has won an award, make sure to mention it on the product page or description.
 It may serve as a great USP and further solidifies your product’s quality.

-Optimize Your Product Pages for Search Engines (SEO)
+6. Optimize Product Pages for Search Engines (SEO)

 Besides giving your customer insight into your product, your product description section provides a great opportunity for your website to rank high on search engine results pages (SERPs).

-There are multiple angles to approach SEO.
+There are multiple angles to approach search engine optimization (SEO).
 For product pages, it’s on-page SEO.
 It involves adding keywords that are relevant to product descriptions and metadata.

-While product descriptions provide insights into what you’re selling, most people skim text.
-Thus, including appealing product images allows users to quickly make a visual connection.
+While product descriptions provide insights into what you’re selling, most people skim the text.
+Thus, including appealing product images allows users to make a visual connection quickly.

-Studies have shown that humans process images much faster than text.
+Statistics have shown that visuals can improve engagement by 180%.
 Not only does visual content look more pleasing to look at, but it can leave a lasting impression on visitors.
 What’s more, images may offer more information that the product description cannot convey.

 That said, it’s best to incorporate high-quality images alongside your product description.